University of Central Florida: Knights soccer

+Knights track and field

+The Knights track and field teams compete at the UCF Soccer and Track Stadium.
+The women's program has won multiple indoor and outdoor conference championships and regularly qualifies for the NCAA Championships, including indoor and outdoor nationals in 2025–26.
+Aurieyall Scott won the 2013 NCAA indoor 60-meter title.
+Afia Charles became the program's first Olympian when she ran the 400 meters for Antigua and Barbuda at the 2012 Summer Olympics.

 Notable alumni

 As of 2025, the University of Central Florida has over 380,000 alumni living in every U.S. state and more than 150 countries.
 UCF alumni include two NASA astronauts, a former United States assistant secretary of state, prime minister of Libya, a chairman of the Council of Economic Advisers, a director of the National Reconnaissance Office, and a director of the U.S. Secret Service, as well as numerous members of the Florida Cabinet and Florida Legislature, NASA leaders, high-ranking military officers, and executives at Fortune 500 companies such as Google, Boeing, Darden Restaurants, Lockheed Martin, Disney, and Yahoo.

 Notable UCF alumni and affiliates include: